 The CEP was launched in June 2012 by the Prime Minister and Deputy Prime Minister with the aim to deliver 100 new Cadet units in English state-funded schools by September 2015.

-The Government has since committed to grow the total number of Cadet units in schools across the UK to 500 by 2020 with £50m allocated from Libor fines to fund this growth.
+Following its initial success the Government committed to grow the total number of cadet units in schools across the UK to 500 by March 2020, with £50m allocated from Libor fines to fund the growth.
+The CEP target of 500 units was reached six-months ahead of schedule.

-While the first 100 new CEP units were demand-led, the next phase of expansion has a more targeted approach.
-The initial selection process will prioritise schools in less affluent areas and in areas where there is currently limited access to the Cadet experience.
+Whilst the first 100 new CEP units were demand-led, the next phase of expansion had a more targeted approach.
+The initial selection process prioritised schools in less affluent areas and in areas where there is currently limited access to the Cadet experience.
+As the programme is now at capacity to create new units, the current focus is to develop the existing units and support their staff, volunteers and cadets as they grow in strength.

 The CEP focuses on Combined Cadet Force and Sea Cadet units providing pupils from state schools the opportunity to experience the life-enriching activities of military Cadets.
 Pupils improve on / gain a number of skills and qualities including: self-discipline, strong leadership, self-esteem, confidence, and teamwork.